 It's Time to Remove Shed Hair and Untangle Your Locks!

 After you've successfully removed your hair extensions, it's time to get rid of your shed hair!
 If you want to prevent matting it's important to get rid of shed hairs that are hiding near your scalp.
 To prevent matting and other problems from happening, detangle your hair as you go and use a wide tooth comb.
 You also can use your fingers to remove as much shed hair as possible as well.
 Just remember to be gentle so that you won't damage your hair.
-If you are seeing a ton of hair don't be alarmed.
-Your hair after all has been hidden for quite some time so losing some hair is completely normal. ;)

 Removing Hair Weaves Take Time - Be Patient!